ArtifactDB/gobbler/README.md

 chmod 755 REGISTRY
 ```

-The Gobbler can then be started by running the binary with a few arguments:
+The Gobbler can then be started by running the binary with a few arguments, including the UIDs of administrators:

 ```sh
 ./gobbler -staging STAGING -registry REGISTRY -admin ADMIN1,ADMIN2